saloraxz/saloraxz.github.io/src/math-investigation.md

 I chose the ~~column~~ bar chart because it seems more appropriate than a pie graph or a line graph.
 A line graph isn't appropriate because it is used to show **changes** of the item, product or subject throughout time.
 A pie graph is used to represent items, products or subjects in a total.
 It is based on one thing.
 This investigation talks about 4 things, which is the cereals.

 ## THE CONCLUSION
-I think the beast out of the four cereals is **_Weet-bix_**.
+I think the best out of the four cereals is **_Weet-bix_**.
 I think this because even though it has more sodium than two of the cereals, it still has more protein, dietary fibre, less fats and the least amount of carbs **and** sugars out of all the cereals compared.